mattp2003/fablix-sleep-builders/README.md

          -    gcp-load-balancer.conf

     - #### How read/write requests were routed to Master/Slave SQL?
         - Requests were routed with the load balancer, which evenly distributes to the Master and Slave.
 Furthermore, only the Master is able to write, but both instances are able to read.
+The master's queries are replicated on the slave.
+Furthermore, sessions were kept by keeping a cookie of the backend server that holds the connection and "sticking" that client to that server.